Motherhood, But Make It Less Irritable

 Running on coffee.

-Never sitting down.
+Never really sitting down.

-Always putting ourselves last.
+Always putting myself last.

-We expect ourselves to pour from a cup that’s been empty since breakfast.
+We expect ourselves to pour from a cup

 The 3 PM Mom

 There’s a version of me that shows up around 3–5 PM.
+Not sure if anyone feels the same.

 She’s hungry.